 Descending upon their foes in a howling tide, the barbarous hordes of the Bloodreavers sweep away the enemy.
 Each of their number is a frothing killer, their body thick with slabs of muscle and their heavy weapons able to dismember foes with every swing.
 On the surface, these guys are little more than cheap chaff, but with the right buffs, auras and battalions, Bloodreavers can be turned into the killing horde every Khornate army needs.

 To start off with, Bloodreavers are a very VERY cheap battleline.
 With 70 points per unit of 10 and a horde price of 240 for 40 of these mad lads, you can get a ton of these guys without having to make a lot of sacrifices elsewhere in your list.
 Unfortunately, they’re cheap for a reason.
 With a bravery of 5, a 6+ save and 1 wound apiece, these guys do not last long, and their offensive output is not that amazing (Don’t worry that can be fixed).
 Every Bloodreaver can either swing a Meatripper Axe, with a 1/4/4/-1/1 attack profile, or a 1/4/4/ – /1 Reaver Blade that lets your re-roll ones to hit.
-Don’t be fooled, Meatripper axes are statistically better with the -1 rend, and they’re pretty much cooler than the dinky little Reaver Blades in pretty much every aspect.
-Reavers move 6″ and they have banner-bearer that lets them add 1″ to run and charge (This is very useful we’ll get to it later) They also have a chieftain that gets plus one attack with his Meatripper Axe/Reaver Blades and a Hornblower that adds one to their bravery, taking it from a crappy bravery characteristic of 5 to a slightly less crappy bravery characteristic of 6.
+Don’t be fooled, Meatripper axes are statistically better with the -1 rend, and they’re pretty much cooler than those dinky little Reaver Blades in pretty much every aspect.
+Reavers move 6″ and they have a banner-bearer that lets them add 1″ to run and charge.
+They also have a chieftain that gets plus one attack with his Meatripper Axe/Reaver Blades and a Hornblower that adds one to their bravery, taking it from a crappy bravery characteristic of 5 to a slightly less crappy bravery characteristic of 6.
 With this garbage bravery and a 6+ save, these guys will fold in a hurry, and unbuffed, don’t expect much damage output.
 With the right buffs however, Bloodreavers are a force to be reckoned with.

 Units That Synergise With It